 - What the next step in leadership looked like for him.

 - How the Next-Level Mastermind group helped his leadership.

 - The HUGE changes from his team from dedication to increased productivity.

-If you’re not pouring into yourself and changing yourself and investing in you, it’s hard to invest in anyone else.
+If you’re not pouring into yourself and changing yourself and investing in yourself, it’s hard to invest in anyone else.

-The more you as a leader dig in, the more information you get, the more you can change, and be a better leader you will become.
+The more you as a leader dig in, the more information you get, the more you can change, and be the better leader you will become.